Back to Blog

 When bidding on a new project, you compete against other contractors who submit similar proposals with similar pricing.
 The differentiator is often trust -- does the client believe you will deliver the result you are promising?

-A portfolio of transformation videos answers that question more effectively than a slideshow of photos.
-Include 3 to 5 transformation videos of completed projects similar to the one being bid, each showing the full journey from before to after.
-The client sees concrete evidence that you have done this work before and delivered dramatic results.
+A portfolio of short video ads answers that question more effectively than a slideshow of photos.
+Include 3 to 5 video ads from completed projects similar to the one being bid.
+The client sees concrete evidence that you have done this work before and delivered quality results.

 Bid presentation format: